ctron/enmasse-dev/custom-builds/override-device-registry/README.md

 directly pulling from quay.io or Docker Hub.
 It also works with OpenShift builds, as long as you can build the image in the same way on the cluster.

-The following example will replace the `iot-device-registry-infinispan` image.
+The following example will replace the `iot-device-registry-jdbc` image.
 It uses ImageStreams and a build with the S2I Java image.

 ## Deploy